comejv/kube/README.md

 ## About Kube

-\[Description du jeu]

 This project is a Java implementation of the original K3 game, built using Maven for dependency management and project build.

 ## Features

+- [x] Play in your terminal.
+- [x] Play using a graphical user interface.
+- [x] Build a pyramid in the first phase.
+- [x] Place your pieces on the central pyramid in the second phase.
+- [x] Undo and redo moves.
+- [x] Play against the computer.
+- [x] Resize your window to fit your screen.
+- [ ] Save and load games.
+- [ ] Play against other players online.

 ## Installation

-To run Kube on your local machine, make sure you have Java Development Kit (JDK) installed, along with Apache Maven.
+To run Kube on your local machine, make sure you have Java Development Kit (JDK) version 11 or later installed, along with Apache Maven.

 1. Clone this repository to your local machine: